ignotochi/Argominder/README.md

 # Argominder
-A simple and fast user interface for zoneminder In Angular12.
+A simple and fast user interface for zoneminder In Angular.

-# Argominder development Status: 65%
-Current state of development

 # What Argominder will do?
 - see up to 12 simultaneous streaming